johnfn/boom.js/STYLE.md

 #### Never use `var`

+Rationale: Everyone agrees on this.

-The only case I've found that it's necessary is when TypeScript refuses to capture a let/const in a function in a loop but when I know that it is fine - but they should be fixing that case in 1.8.
+The only case I've found that `var` is necessary is when TypeScript refuses to capture a let/const in a function in a loop but when I can verify that it is fine.
+TypeScript is fixing that case in 1.8.